mjwim/wdi-first-project/readMe.md

 build a high scores table in local storage rather than just high score

+Add cash feature so you can increase savings and have an incentive to try eat/catch the food/cash scrolling across the screen and (with a different sound and face emjoi)

 randomise rate at which food created/added

 let food that is not eating go though the game area (rather than disappearing like food that is eaten